raspberrypi/picotool/README.md

         -z, --fuzzy
             Allow fuzzy name searches in selector vs exact match
         <selector>
-            The row/field selector, which can be:
+            The row/field selector, which can select a whole row:

+            ROW_NAME to select a whole row by name.
+            ROW_NUMBER to select a whole row by number.
-            ROW_NAME or ROW_NUMBER or PAGE:PAGE_ROW_NUMBER to select a whole row.
+            PAGE:PAGE_ROW_NUMBER to select a whole row by page and number within page.

+            ... or can select a single field/subset of a row (where ROW_SEL is one of the above row selectors):

-            FIELD, REG.FIELD, REG.n-m, PAGE:PAGE_ROW_NUMBER.FIELD or PAGE:PAGE_ROW_NUMBER.n-m to select a row field.
+            ROW_SEL.FIELD_NAME to select a field within a row by name.

-            where:

-            REG and FIELD are names (or parts of names with fuzzy searches).
-            PAGE and PAGE_ROW_NUMBER are page numbers and row within a page, ROW_NUMBER is an absolute row number offset, and n-m are the inclusive bit ranges of a field.
+            ROW_SEL.n-m to select a range of bits within a row.
+            ROW_SEL.n to select a single bit within a row.
+            .FIELD_NAME to select any row's field by name.

 TARGET SELECTION:
     Target device selection